mklump/codeguild_finalproject_fxalarm/README.md

 * The last and most immediate float value read for the USD 7 pairs of the the EUR/USD, GBP/USD, USD/CAD, USD/JPY, USD/CHF, AUD/USD, and NZD/USD

+## Technical Components
+* The front-end HTML will be generated using Django templates with fixed CSS layout style, JavaScript, and JQuerry.
+* The middle tier logic will be done using Python and Xml Style Sheel Transform to parse HTML either well-formed or malformed bad HTML.
+Please see the [design document link](https://github.com/mklump/codeguild_finalproject_fxalarm/blob/master/Design_Docs/FX%20Alarm%20Final%20project%20proposal.pdf) for the specific plan of creating this module.
+* The back-end data model will be completed through using Django's LINQ expression style query functions API to the database.

+## Schedule
+Please see the [schedule document link](https://github.com/mklump/codeguild_finalproject_fxalarm/blob/master/Design_Docs/FXAlarm_Timeline_Proposal.pdf) or below for the specific delivery schedule for this project.

+## Further Work
+* Expand the user interface to reflect a configurable UI as stated in the [design document link](https://github.com/mklump/codeguild_finalproject_fxalarm/blob/master/Design_Docs/FX%20Alarm%20Final%20project%20proposal.pdf) below for module details.
+* Add Expanded View for the Event Log Viewer webpage to accomodate 8 currencies and 28 currency pairs
+* Add Trade module configuration webpage
+* Add Trade Execution Engine using C++ API calls through MQL4 script for Meta Trader 4 Terminal program.
+* Add Email notificaition module for trades executed or significant theshold events.

 ##The following languages and software technologies will be used:
 * Python
 * HTML5